 A “thank you” email after a first time purchase shows the user that you value the purchase and look forward to seeing them again.
 Personalising your marketing communication is almost a given.
 Customers would buy more from businesses that personalise the communication that they send out.

 If you can develop a system like that is scripted, but still authentic, I guarantee your customer service will go through the roof in terms of rankings, and you will have rave reviews coming in, people doing repeat business from you and these people referring you to their friends.
-That is what every single piece of state on their journey towards sustainable growth.
+That is what every single piece of state is on its journey toward sustainable growth.